Twin Paradox

 A Computational Model

 To more easily see how this works, consider again the situation where one twin travels a distance [math]\displaystyle{ D }[/math] and back at a velocity [math]\displaystyle{ v }[/math].
 The time [math]\displaystyle{ t }[/math] seen by the twin on Earth equals [math]\displaystyle{ \frac{2D}{v} }[/math], where [math]\displaystyle{ 2D }[/math] equals the length of the round trip.
 However, the twin on the spaceship will see the distance contract as a result of length contraction.
-The formula for length contraction: [math]\displaystyle{ \Delta L = \frac{\Delta L_0}{\sqrt{1 - \frac{v^2}{c^2}}} }[/math] Where [math]\displaystyle{ \Delta L_0 }[/math] is length measured by inertial frame, and [math]\displaystyle{ L }[/math] is length measured by observer moving at velocity [math]\displaystyle{ v }[/math] relative to the inertial frame.
-Thus, time [math]\displaystyle{ t_0 }[/math] according to twin on spaceship is [math]\displaystyle{ \frac{2D \sqrt{1 - \frac{v^2}{c^2}}}{v} }[/math].
-Thus you can say [math]\displaystyle{ \frac{t}{t_0} = \frac{\frac{2D}{v}}{\frac{2D \sqrt{1 - \frac{v^2}{c^2}}}{v}} }[/math].
+The formula for length contraction: [math]\displaystyle{ \Delta L = \Delta L_0\sqrt{1 - \frac{v^2}{c^2}} }[/math] Where [math]\displaystyle{ \Delta L_0 }[/math] is the length measured in the inertial frame, and [math]\displaystyle{ \Delta L }[/math] is the length measured by the observer moving at velocity [math]\displaystyle{ v }[/math] relative to the inertial frame.
+Thus, time [math]\displaystyle{ t_0 }[/math] according to the twin on the spaceship is [math]\displaystyle{ \frac{2D \sqrt{1 - \frac{v^2}{c^2}}}{v} }[/math].
+Thus, you can say [math]\displaystyle{ \frac{t}{t_0} = \frac{\frac{2D}{v}}{\frac{2D \sqrt{1 - \frac{v^2}{c^2}}}{v}} }[/math].
 Rearranging, you get [math]\displaystyle{ t = \frac{t_0}{\sqrt{1 - \frac{v^2}{c^2}}} }[/math], which is the equation for time dilation.

 Examples